Blake Island Marine State Park Master Planning

 Community participation

-State Parks is conducting public outreach for Stage One - Identify Hopes and Concerns through October 31, 2025.
+State Parks conducted public outreach for Stage One - Identify Hopes and Concerns through October 31, 2025.

 Watch a video overview of the Blake Island Master Plan information that was presented at the Sept.
-18 Stage One Public Meeting.
+18 Stage One Public Meeting at the Seattle Public Library, Ballard Branch.

 Project history